stolostron/rhacm-docs/compliance/iam_policy_ctrl.md

 **Policy enforcement**

-IAM policy controller can inform the user about a policy violation.
+IAM policy controller can only inform the user about a policy violation.
 Set the `remediationAction` parameter to `inform`.
 View an example of an IAM policy in the following section.

 ## IAM policy
 {: #iam-policy}